Peter Jay and the Jaywalkers: Later activities

 In the late 1970s, Peter Jay, together with his father, purchased the Hippodrome in Great Yarmouth, and gradually restored it as a theatre and circus venue with a circular performing area which could be lowered to reveal a swimming pool.
 He also took over the lease of the Tower Circus in Blackpool in 1983.
 Since his father's death in 1985, he has continued to own and manage the Yarmouth Hippodrome.
 He has also published an autobiography, Jaywalking.

-Pete Miller became a solo artist, releasing the single "Baby I Got News for You" (credited as "Miller") in 1965, with backing by Peter Frampton and other members of The Herd.
-He then concentrated on songwriting and worked as a session musician, before re-emerging as "Big Boy Pete" in early 1968 with the single "Cold Turkey", a track which was later anthologised as an example of freakbeat and covered by The Damned.
+Peter Miller became a solo artist, releasing the single "Baby I Got News for You" (credited as "Miller") in 1965.
+He then concentrated on songwriting and worked as a session musician, before re-emerging as 'Big Boy Pete' in early 1968 with the single "Cold Turkey", a track which was later anthologised as an example of freakbeat and covered by the Damned.
 Miller moved to San Francisco in the mid-1970s, and has since recorded with his band, the Wildcats, as well as collaborating with other musicians in ventures such as "Shig & Buzz".
-Terry Reid continued his solo career, becoming a singer, songwriter, and guitarist.
+Terry Reid continued with a solo career, becoming a singer, songwriter, and guitarist.
+Reid died of cancer in Rancho Mirage, California, on 4 August 2025, aged 75.